milonmaze/privacy-terms-observatory/www.verizonmedia.com/policies/us/en/verizonmedia/privacy/topics/thirdparties/index.html.md

 Big Fish
 Search partners

-The third party partners listed below may provide search and search advertising results for Verizon Media.
+The third party partners listed below may provide search and search advertising results for Yahoo.
 Search advertising includes paid search and/or contextual search results.
 More than one search partner may be used at the same time and may change based on factors such as type of online experience, type of device used, and the country the search is performed from.

 To learn more about each search partner’s data collection and use practices and what tools or controls are available to you, please visit each search partner’s privacy policy: